Buff Bulletin Board

 The Buff Bulletin Board, a listing of campus announcements, is a service of Campus Communications.

-Join study on sleep and circadian rhythms, delayed sleep-wake phase disorder
+Join our study on sleep and circadian rhythms, delayed sleep-wake phase disorder

 The purpose of this study is to improve our understanding of mechanisms of delayed sleep-wake phase disorder (DSWPD).
 We are testing patients with DSWPD as well as healthy people without DSWPD.
 The study is 6.5 weeks long with six in-person visits at CU Boulder.